·

 • Floppy Disc Repair Co

-South Congress is another area of Austin that has a stretch of cute boutiques, delicious eateries, and trendy lodging options.
-Oh, and the famous Austin bats are located under the Congress Avenue Bridge.
-Find a spot to watch as the world’s largest urban bat colony emerges from beneath!
+South Congress is another area that has it all: cute boutiques, delicious food, and trendy spots.
+Plus, the famous Austin bats live under the Congress Avenue Bridge!
+Find a cozy spot to watch as the world’s largest urban bat colony emerges from beneath.

-I recommend avoiding the crowds on the bridge and doing a kayak tour where you get to watch the bats emerge from the Congress Avenue Bridge from the river!
+I recommend skipping the crowds and doing a kayak tour to watch the bats emerge from the Congress Avenue Bridge from the river – it’s an unforgettable experience!

-This spot is the perfect way to cool off on a hot Texas day!
-Located in Zilker Park you will find this three-acre recreational pool filled with water from an underground spring.
-The temp stays 68-70 degrees year-round and only costs $9 for non-residents to swim.
+Looking for a way to cool off on a hot Texas day?
+Barton Springs Pool in Zilker Park is the place to be.
+This three-acre pool is filled with fresh water from an underground spring, and it stays a cool 68-70 degrees year-round.
+It only costs $9 for non-residents to swim, so it’s an affordable way to beat the heat!

 • Barton Creek Greenbelt (I’ve heard great things about Twin Falls)